-Case law provides little guidance as to when or how the second condition is met, and courts often tie the loss of creditworthiness to the debtor's cessation of payments since one's failure to pay its debts as they become due would logically not inspire trust to equity, debt or commercial partners.2 Loss of creditworthiness may thus be both the cause and the consequence of the cessation of payments.
+Case law provides little guidance as to when or how the second condition is met, and courts often tie the loss of creditworthiness to the debtor's cessation of payments since one's failure to pay its debts as they become due would logically not inspire trust to equity, debt or commercial partners.
+Loss of creditworthiness may thus be both the cause and the consequence of the cessation of payments.
 In theory, the existence of one single debt may lead to the loss of creditworthiness if it is sufficient to jeopardise the debtor's affairs entirely.

-In order to demonstrate that the "loss of creditworthiness" criteria is met, creditors may seek to provide any evidence that the activities of the debtor are frozen by reason of other creditors' unwillingness to wait to collect what is owed to them, suppliers' refusal to deliver (unless paid in cash), financial institutions' refusal to lend funds, or that the debtor proceeds with payments to ordinary creditors to the prejudice of preferred creditors.3 One supplier's refusal to deliver may constitute evidence of loss of creditworthiness, but on its own will generally not be sufficient as the criteria concerns the general commercial loss of one's credit in the eyes of trade partners.
+In order to demonstrate that the "loss of creditworthiness" criteria is met, creditors may seek to provide any evidence that the activities of the debtor are frozen by reason of other creditors' unwillingness to wait to collect what is owed to them, suppliers' refusal to deliver (unless paid in cash), financial institutions' refusal to lend funds, or that the debtor proceeds with payments to ordinary creditors to the prejudice of preferred creditors.
+One supplier's refusal to deliver may constitute evidence of loss of creditworthiness, but on its own will generally not be sufficient as the criteria concerns the general commercial loss of one's credit in the eyes of trade partners.

 How many trade partners must have lost their confidence in the debtor for the criteria to be met?
-As can be expected, Luxembourg case law does not provide any figures or indications, but rather takes all circumstances and submitted evidence into consideration.
+As can be expected, Luxembourg case law does not provide any figures or indications, but rather takes all circumstances and evidence submitted into consideration.
 Doctrinal guidance provides that a commercial entity is deemed to have lost its creditworthiness when there is no longer a sufficiently broad consensus of creditors maintaining their confidence in the debtor, which results in the debtor not being able to pursue its activities.
+In practice and in particular in a restructuring context, this is clearly the approach taken by the market and most Luxembourg company boards, in particular in cases where a judicial restructuring is brought forward abroad (typically, via a UK Scheme or foreign equivalent or a US Chapter 11 proceeding).